OPEC Extends Production Cuts For 9 Months, To Shore Up Oil Prices

 Meanwhile, the United States — emphatically not a member of OPEC — has been increasing oil production at a rapid clip.
 The boom in the Permian Basin has made the U.S. the world's top oil producer.

-When OPEC countries cut their production, it boosts the fortunes of members and non-member partners alike.
+When OPEC countries cut their production, it boosts the fortunes of members and nonmember partners alike.
 But it also leaves a larger slice of the market available to others.
 So when OPEC+ limits production it benefits American producers, albeit unintentionally, helping the U.S. claim a growing share of the global oil market.

-Eying future demand
+Eyeing future demand

 Concerns over growing U.S. production are not the only spur for the OPEC+ production cuts.
 The cartel and its allies are also worried about softening demand growth.